Thalassaemia Test Singapore: Same-Day Appointment (2026)

 Where to Test for Thalassaemia in Singapore

-You can consult our doctors and get tested for thalassaemia at any of our two convenient located clinics:
+You can consult our doctors and get tested for thalassaemia at any of our three convenient located clinics:

 Summary